This page explains why the Environmental Reporting Act 2015 was introduced and what it means for environmental reporting in New Zealand.

 Introducing the Act

-The changes to environmental reporting introduced by the Act follow the recommendations of the document ‘Measuring up: Environmental reporting – A discussion document’ released in 2011.
-This document put forward options for improvements to environmental reporting.
+The changes to environmental reporting introduced by the Act follow the recommendations in the document ‘Measuring up: Environmental reporting – A discussion document’ released in 2011.
+This document put forward options for improving environmental reporting.

 It proposed the following key changes: